louthy/language-ext/README.md

 C# Functional Programming Language Extensions
 =============================================

-This library uses and abuses the features of C# to provide a pure functional-programming 'Base Class Library' that, if you squint, can look like extensions to the language itself.
+This library uses and abuses the features of C# to provide a pure functional-programming framework that, if you squint, can look like extensions to the language itself.
 The desire here is to make programming in C# much more robust by helping the engineer's inertia flow in the direction of declarative and pure functional code rather than imperative.
 Using these techniques for large code-bases can bring tangible benefits to long-term maintenance by removing hidden complexity and by easing the engineer's cognitive load.